loveencounterflow/intervoke/README.md

   `target` having the property and just return it when found.
 Maybe use a map or set to simplify lookups.
 * **[+]** collect all declarations in the prototype chain
 * **[+]** do not return instances-as-functions as it is a useless complication
+* **[+]** do not use phrase normalization as it is expendible.
+If anything, one could later support a method to translate 'natural texts' like `'validate that x is an integer or a text of digits'` into very similar API calls like `validate.integer_or_text_of_digits x`